ARM-software/gator/trace/events/README.md

 ## Purpose

 This feature is to support kernel annotations in Streamline.
-Kernel annotations are provided by  kernel tracepoints, which you can define as `gator_bookmark`, `gator_text`, or `gator_counter'.
+Kernel annotations are provided by  kernel tracepoints, which you can define as `gator_bookmark`, `gator_text`, or `gator_counter`.

 ## Creating kernel tracepoints

 Follow these steps to create and define different types of kernel tracepoints:

-1. Define CREATE_TRACE_POINTS and include the header file `gator_annotate.h` as part of the kernel module, where the tracepoints will be added.
-You should end up with something like:
+1. Define CREATE_TRACE_POINTS and include the header file `gator_annotate.h` as part of the kernel module.
+   In these examples, `gator_annotate.h` is found in the folder `include`, so we must define `#define TRACE_INCLUDE PATH ../include`.
+   Depending on the layout of your project, you may need to specify an alternate value, or leave TRACE_INCLUDE_PATH unset.
+   In order to add tracepoints, please add the following in the c file:
        #define CREATE_TRACE_POINTS
        #include "gator_annotate.h"
+   NOTE: make sure that CREATE_TRACE_POINTS is defined only in one file which includes the header in a given module.
+         To use gator annotations in the same module but in a different file, include the header file `gator_annotate.h` only.
+   We have included two examples, `example_standalone/gator_annotate_standalone` and `example_shared/gator_annotate_sample`, In `gator_annotate_standalone`, annotations are added from the same module.
+   In `gator_annotate_sample`, annotations are added from a different module and `EXPORT_TRACEPOINT_SYMBOL_GPL` is used from `module_shared_annotate/gator_annotate` which `gator_annotate_sample` depends on.

 2. Call the following functions, depending on the tracepoint that you want to create: